rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Download LibreNMS and Set Permissions

-The download is all done through git.
+The downloading is all done through git.
 You may be familiar with the process as it is used for many projects these days.
 First, switch over to the /opt directory:

 ```
 cd /opt